 Cruising has always been a popular way for older people to travel.
 It’s easy because you only unpack once and the ship will take you to visit multiple locations.
 Tours and activities are provided to please everyone’s interests.
 River cruising has become especially popular because there are usually only 150 passengers as opposed to thousands.
 You can walk out of the ship into a quaint little village and return without going through crowded security checkpoints like you do at big ports.
 You’ll get to know your shipmates because everyone eats together in a smallish dining room.
 And rivers are smooth, so you don’t have to worry about getting seasick.

 Taking vacation selfies

-20 somethings aren’t the only ones who are posting their vacation photos on Instagram either.
-Boomers are memorializing their vacation posting photos on their IG accounts using their smartphone or light-weight camera.
-They may not be showing off their booties like some of the younger travelers do, and may even find objects to hide behind, but they aren’t afraid to be their authentic selves in photos.
+20 somethings aren’t the only ones who are posting their vacation photos on Instagram.
+Boomers are memorializing their vacations and posting photos on their IG accounts using their smartphone or light-weight camera.
+They may not be showing off their booties like some of the younger travelers do and may choose to find objects to hide behind, but they aren’t afraid to be their authentic selves in photos.